 Plain and simple.
-The food and coffee in Filandia is just better than what you’ll find in Salento.
-Restaurant recommendations below in the Where To Eat section.
+Filandia has better food and coffee than what we found in Salento.
+Restaurant recommendations are below in the What & Where To Eat section.

 The La Casa Del Pandebono Challenge

-I had never heard of pandebono prior to going to Colombia.
+I had never heard of pan de bono prior to going to Colombia.
 It was love at first bite.
-Pandebono is a warm cheesy roll that can be found in both Salento and Filandia.
-There is a restaurant in Filandia called La Casa Del Pandebono and there is a restaurant called La Casa Del Pandebono 2.
-We were told that they have completely different owners…
+Pan de bono is a warm cheesy breadroll found in both Salento and Filandia.
+(In other cities, it’s called something else.)
+In Filandia, there is a bakery called La Casa Del Pandebono and another called La Casa Del Pandebono 2.
+They’re not related….

-The Challenge: Try a hot pandebono from each location.
-It must be hot!
-Pandebono is infinitely better fresh out of the oven.
-It is worth waiting a couple minutes for the next batch to come out of the oven (they are being made constantly) than having a cold one.
+The Challenge: Try a hot pan de bono from each location.
+The key is it must be hot!!
+Pan de bono is infinitely better fresh out of the oven.
+It is worth waiting a couple of minutes for the next batch to come out of the oven (they are being made constantly) than having a cold one.

-Our picks: Michelle liked Casa de Pan de Bono and I prefered Casa de Pan de Bono 2 through we couldn’t tell you exactly why.
+Our picks: Michelle liked Casa de Pan de Bono and I preferred Casa de Pan de Bono 2, though we couldn’t tell you exactly why.
 If you choose to embark on the challenge, let us know what you think!

 The field can be found here at the corner of Calle 4 and Carrera 3.